SafeExamBrowser/seb-server/docs/exam.rst

     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/exam/examWithConfig.png

-When a SEB exam configuration is applied to the exam you are able to export the SEB exam configuration XML in plain text or the generated Config-Key for testing purposes.
-Just select the SEB exam configuration in the list to activate the action on the action pain on the right side and use the appropriate action.
+When a SEB exam configuration is applied to the exam, you are able to export the SEB exam configuration XML in plain text or the generated Config-Key for testing purposes.
+Just select the SEB exam configuration in the list to activate the action on the action pane on the right side and use the appropriate action.
 The SEB exam configuration export action will instruct the browser to open a download dialog.
 How the download is applied is up the the browser of use.
 Usually you are able to either save the file or open it up with a application.
 If you have already installed the Safe Exam Browser on your device, the browser probably associates the download file already with the SEB client application.